piedoom/cancancan/README.md

 In **Rails 3 and 4**, add this to your Gemfile and run the `bundle install` command.

     gem 'cancancan', '~> 1.10'

+For **Rails 5**, add this to your Gemfile and run the `bundle install` command.

+    gem 'cancancan', github: 'piedoom/cancancan', branch: 'rails5.0'

 ## Getting Started